gvwilson/thirdbit/src/fiction/still/index.md

 "Oh."
 Crest-of-the-Wave shrugged.
 "Guess I don't either then."

 They sat in silence for a few moments, watching the roller skaters do their tricks.
 Crest-of-the-Wave eventually stirred.
 "See you tomorrow?"

 "Where are you going?"
 Still asked.

 Crest-of-the-Wave shrugged.
 "Sleep.
 Busy night tomorrow.
 Need to be rested."

 "More bad news to deliver?"

 Crest-of-the-Wave shook his head.
 "Nope.
 Twins and I are going shopping.
 Need some new clothes."

 "Oh."
 Still didn't think much of the twins.
 Sometimes they changed their faces twice or three times a day.
 They made Crest-of-the-Wave look like—well, like Attic.
 "Where are you going shopping?"

+Crest-of-the-Wave stood,
-Crest-of-the-Wave stood, waggling his head from side to side to get a kink out.
+waggling his head from side to side to get a kink out.
 "It's a secret.
 You can come with us, if you want."

 Still fingered the gumdrops in her pocket.
 "I don't really have enough candy for clothes."

 Crest-of-the-Wave rolled his eyes.
 "Won't need it.
 Anyway, see you tomorrow."
 He skated away without saying goodbye.

 The gray sky was somehow even grayer after Crest-of-the-Wave left.
 Still let her feet carry her back to her usual sleeping place.
 She had just crossed the bridge over the canal when she heard wheels squeaking in the fog on her left.
 She knew that sound—it was the faceless old mumbler's baby carriage.
-She hurried along, frightened by the thought of his blank features, and by the possibility that he might be bringing her another paper boat.
+She hurried along,
+frightened by the thought of his blank features, and by the possibility that he might be bringing her another paper boat.

-When she reached the drainpipe, she tied the corners of the blanket together to make a little sack.
-Slinging it around her neck, she climbed hand over hand to the roof.
-"Hello," she said brightly to the gargoyle.
+When she reached the drainpipe she tied the corners of the blanket together to make a little sack.
+Slinging it around her neck,
+she climbed hand over hand to the roof.
+"Hello," she said to the gargoyle.

 "Hello," he replied.
 "I wasn't sure you would come back."

 "Of course I was going to."
-She undid the knot that held the blanket around her neck and held it up.
+She undid the knot holding the blanket around her neck and held it up.
 "I found a blanket.
 See?
 That ought to do, don't you think?"

 "It looks just right to me," the gargoyle agreed.

 Just then they heard rusty wheels go *squeak squeak* down below.
 "Oh, he gives me the shivers," Still said.

 "You mean Nickel?"
 The gargoyle shook his head.
 "It's sad.
 He used to grow balloons, years ago.
 Had a greenhouse full of them, all shapes and colors."

 Still rewrapped her violin.
 "What happened?"

 The gargoyle sighed.
 "He had a friend, another balloon grower named Pencil.
 She wanted to get him something special for his birthday, so she went down into the old sewer tunnels under the city to see if she could find him a transparent balloon."

 "A *transparent* balloon?
 I didn't know there was such a thing."

 The gargoyle nodded.
 "They're very rare.
 They only grow underground, where there's never any light.
 But she didn't find her balloon.
 Something else found her instead."

 "Glass rats," Still whispered.
 Glass rats, with little voices going *tee hee, tee hee*.

 The gargoyle nodded again.
 "All that was left was a few pieces of gnawed clockwork.
 Nickel, well, it was just too much for him.
 The next day, he painted a great big smile on his face.
 When that didn't make him feel any better, he had another one done, even bigger.
 Pretty soon he was getting a new face done every single day, and then…"

 "And then?"

 The gargoyle rustled his stony wings.
 "And then he bought a chisel and tried *carving* himself a smile.
 When even *that* didn't work, he sanded it off and tried again.
 And again, and again."
 The gargoyle shrugged.
-"By the time he was done, there was so little left of him that even *he* didn't know who he was."
+"By the time he was done,
+there was so little left of him that even *he* didn't know who he was."

 Oily tears welled up in Still's eyes.
-"That's so sad," she whispered.
+"That's the saddest thing I've ever heard," she whispered.

-The gargoyle nodded.
-"Yes, it is."
+The gargoyle looked at her for a long moment.
+"Let's hope that's always true," he finally said.

-Still looked up.
+Still looked away, then up.
 Were there more stars out tonight than usual?
 Or was the fog just a little thinner?
 She stretched out at the gargoyle's feet with her violin in her arms.
 "Good night," she said softly.

 "Good night," he replied, but she was already asleep.